 gripped the handle.
 Stopped.

-Her hand let go, moved up to the deadbolt.
+She let go of the handle and moved up to the

-She set the lock, turned off the lights.
-"Yeah," she said softly, a
+deadbolt.
+Setting the lock, she flipped off the lights.
+"Yeah," she

 FIN